 Employee Health Benefits - The Company has a self-insured welfare benefit plan which provides health and dental benefits.
 For officers of the Company, there is no waiting period to be eligible, while there is a 60-day waiting period for all other employees.
 In addition, to be eligible, an employee must be scheduled to work on a full-time basis (at least 30 hours per week).
 The Company periodically evaluates the costs of the plan and determines the amount to be contributed by the Company and the amount, if any, to be contributed by the employee.
-Welfare benefit expense was approximately \$4.9 million and \$3.8 million for the years ending December 31, 2018 and 2017, respectively.
-In addition, benefit obligations have been accrued and include reported claims payable and claims incurred but not reported, for approximately \$377,000 and \$498,000 as of December 31, 2018 and 2017, respectively.
-The Company has limited its risk exposure for these benefits through a stop-loss policy with an independent third party insurer which reimburses benefits paid that exceed \$100,000 per participant per year.
+Welfare benefit expense was approximately \$3.8 million for the year ending December 31, 2017.
+In addition, benefit obligations have been accrued and include reported claims payable and claims incurred but not reported, for approximately \$498,000 as of December 31, 2017.
+The Company has limited its risk exposure for these benefits through a stop-loss policy with an independent third party insurer which reimburses benefits paid that exceed \$75,000 per participant per year.